 Continuous home monitoring using the m-health solution is intended to detect intermittent conduction abnormalities, such as heart block and atrial fibrillation.

-The primary objective of this study is to assess feasibility and patient and clinical team experience and to gather information useful for implementing a larger study for clinical outcomes including: length of stay post-TAVR; arrhythmia-related rehospitalizations; and cost-effectiveness.
+The primary objective of the Redirect TAVI study is to assess feasibility and patient and clinical team experience and to gather information useful for implementing a larger study for clinical outcomes including: length of stay post-TAVR; arrhythmia-related rehospitalizations; and cost-effectiveness.

 Madhu Natarajan is an interventional cardiologist and Principal Investigator for the Coronary Interventional Health Delivery and Knowledge Translational and Implementation programs at PHRI.
 He is a Professor at McMaster University, Director of Catheterization Laboratories at Hamilton Health Sciences, and Site Director for Cardiology at Hamilton General Hospital.